brunokoga/pathfinder-markdown/prd_markdown/monsters/angel.md

 All angels are blessed with extraordinary beauty, though their actual appearances vary widely.
 Their natural shapechanging ability means they may appear to mortals as male or female, depending on their personal preference or the will of their deity.
 As they are spiritual creatures given a physical form rather than creatures of flesh born of other creatures, their gender is mutable; some angels always use a male form, some strictly a female one, and others use either or both, or prefer an androgynous or sexless shape.

-Technically, the word âangelâ refers to several types of humanoid angels—solars, planetars, and devas (of which the astral deva is the most common; other types exist as well)—though many mortals use the term loosely and apply it to any celestial, whether an angel, one of the guardian archons, fey-like azatas, beast-like agathions, or any other creature of the good planes.
+Technically, the word “angel” refers to several types of humanoid angels—solars, planetars, and devas (of which the astral deva is the most common; other types exist as well)—though many mortals use the term loosely and apply it to any celestial, whether an angel, one of the guardian archons, fey-like azatas, beast-like agathions, or any other creature of the good planes.
 The angels do not take affront at this, as they have more important things to deal with than mortal nomenclature.

 Angels speak Celestial, Draconic, and Infernal, though they can communicate with almost any creature because of their truespeech ability.
-All angels possess [a number of similar traits](creatureTypes.html#_angel-subtype).
+All angels possess [a number of similar traits](creatureTypes.md#_angel-subtype).
 Most angels also have additional powers beyond these traits, depending on the role their deity assigns them.
-For example, an angelic guardian of volcanoes might have the fire subtype, or the protector of a sunken city might be aquatic, [amphibious](universalMonsterRules.html#_amphibious), and able to use her wings to swim.
+For example, an angelic guardian of volcanoes might have the fire subtype, or the protector of a sunken city might be aquatic, [amphibious](universalMonsterRules.md#_amphibious), and able to use her wings to swim.

 ## Fallen Angels